Jaune Quick-to-See Smith: Education

-From this background of her childhood and formal arts education, Smith has actively negotiated Native and non-Native societies by navigating, merging, and being inspired by diverse cultures.
-She produces art that "follows the journey of [her] life as [she moves] through public art projects, collaborations, printmaking, traveling, curating, lecturing and tribal activities."
-This work serves as a mode of visual communication, which she creatively and consciously composes in layers to bridge gaps between these two worlds[5] and to educate about social, political and environmental issues existing deeper than the surface.
+From this background of her childhood and formal arts education, Smith negotiated Native and non-Native societies by navigating, merging, and being inspired by diverse cultures.
+She produced art that "follows the journey of [her] life as [she moves] through public art projects, collaborations, printmaking, traveling, curating, lecturing and tribal activities."
+This work serves as a mode of visual communication, which she creatively and consciously composes in layers to bridge gaps between these two worlds and to educate about social, political and environmental issues existing deeper than the surface.

 Artistic style

-Smith has been creating complicated abstract paintings and lithographs since the 1970s.
-She employs a wide variety of media, working in painting, printmaking and richly textured mixed media pieces.
-Such images and collage elements as commercial slogans, sign-like petroglyphs, rough drawing, and the inclusion and layering of text are unusually intersected into a complex vision created out of the artist's personal experience.
+Smith began creating complex abstract paintings and lithographs in the 1970s.
+She employed a wide variety of media, working in painting, printmaking and richly textured mixed media pieces.
+Her collage elements, such as commercial slogans, sign-like petroglyphs, rough drawing, and the inclusion and layering of text, were used to further complex visions borne of the artist's personal experience.
 Her works contain strong, insistent socio-political commentary that speaks to past and present cultural appropriation and abuse, while identifying the continued significance of the Native American peoples.
-She addresses today's tribal politics, human rights and environmental issues with humor.
-Smith is known internationally for her philosophically centered work regarding her strong cultural beliefs and political activism.
+She addressed contemporary tribal politics, human rights and environmental issues with humor.
+Smith was known internationally for her philosophically centered work regarding her strong cultural beliefs and political activism.

 Smith's collaborative public artworks include the terrazzo floor design in the Great Hall of the Denver Airport; an in-situ sculpture piece in Yerba Buena Gardens, San Francisco; and a mile-long sidewalk history trail in West Seattle.

 1980s

-Smith's initial mature work consisted of abstract landscapes, begun in the 1970s and carried into the 1980s.
+Smith's initial mature work consisted of abstract landscapes, began in the 1970s and carried into the 1980s.
 Her landscapes often included pictographic symbolism and was considered a form of self-portraiture; Gregory Galligan explains in Arts Magazine in 1986, "each of these works distills decades of personal memory, collective consciousness, and historical awareness into a cogent pictorial synthesis."
 The landscapes often make use of representations of horses, teepees, humans, antelopes, etc.

 These paintings touch on the alienation of the American Indian in modern culture, by acting as a sum of the past and something new altogether.
-She does this by beginning to saturate her work with the style of Abstract Expressionists.
-Smith explains, "I look at line, form, color, texture, etc., in contemporary art as well as viewing old Indian artifacts the same way.
+She did this by beginning to saturate her work with the style of Abstract Expressionists.
+Smith explained, "I look at line, form, color, texture, etc., in contemporary art as well as viewing old Indian artifacts the same way.
 With this I make parallels from the old world to contemporary art.
 A Hunkpapa drum become a Rothko painting; ledger-book symbols become Cy Twombly; a Naskaspi bag is Paul Klee; a Blackfoot robe, Agnes Martin; beadwork color is Josef Albers; a parfleche is Frank Stella; design is Vasarely's positive and negative space."